arvidma/netsqlite/README.md

 SQLite, almost transparently shared across processes

-An easy way to share an SQLite databases across multiple processes/threads *on same machine*, with less risk of weird locking issues than if going via shared file system.
+An easy way to share an SQLite databases across multiple processes/threads *on same machine*, with less risk of weird locking issues than if going via shared file system (especially NFS).

 * Single file and only standard-library dependencies.

 * Compatible with Python 3.6 and newer.

+* Any client is also server.
+Transparent failover if current server goes away, at least if it goes away when no query is currently running.

-* About 300x overhead compared to normal sqlite3...
+* About 60x-300x overhead compared to normal sqlite3...

-* ...But that allows 3000+ queries/second on a single thread!
+* ...But that still allows 10000+ queries/second!
+(M1 Mac, Python 3.9)

 ## Basic Usage